saqanj/Brace-Matching/README.md

 - Completed as a part of Trinity College's Data Structures & Algorithms Course.
 Exercise from ZyBooks.
-- check() method was implemented by me.
+- check() method and all related private methods were implemented by me.